madiiar0/skudoko/README.md

 **Skudoko is a modern Sudoku platform for people who want more than a blank grid.**

-It combines clean puzzle play, progress tracking, daily competition, learning content, and a Pro-only AI Coach into one full-stack product.
-The goal is simple: help players think more clearly, solve with less guessing, and come back because every session feels intentional.
+It combines clean puzzle play, progress tracking, daily competition, learning content, and AI Coach into one full-stack product.
+The goal is simple: help players think more clearly, solve with less guessing, and come back because every session feels premium.

 Skudoko is built for the moment when Sudoku stops being just a time-killer and becomes a small daily thinking ritual.